-Check Control Handle Pivot
+Check Control Handle Pivot and Tilt

-Check the pivot point where the control handle attaches to the chassis for smooth operation by moving the handle through its entire range.
+Check the pivot point where the control handle attaches to the support column for smooth operation by moving the handle through its entire range.
+On manual steer models, unlock the tilt adjustment handle and tilt the column through its full range while checking for smooth movement.
+Ensure the tilt adjustment handle locks securely.